Trump places 25% tariff on imported autos, expecting to raise $100 billion in tax revenues

 “This will continue to spur growth,” Trump told reporters.
 “We'll effectively be charging a 25% tariff.”

-The tariffs could be complicated as even U.S. automakers source their components from around the world, meaning that they could face higher costs and lower sales.
-Shares in General Motors have fallen roughly 3% in Wednesday afternoon trading.
-Ford’s stock was up slightly.
-Shares in Stellantis, the owner of Jeep and Chrysler, have dropped nearly 4%.
+Shares in General Motors fell roughly 3% in Wednesday trading.
+Ford's stock was up slightly.
+Shares in Stellantis, the owner of Jeep and Chrysler, dropped nearly 3.6%.

-Trump has long said that tariffs against auto imports would be a defining policy of his presidency, betting that the costs created by the taxes would cause more production to relocate to the United States.
-But U.S. and foreign automakers with domestic plants still depend on Canada, Mexico and other nations for parts and finished vehicles, meaning that auto prices could increase and sales could decline as new factories take time to build.
+Trump has long said that tariffs against auto imports would be a defining policy of his presidency, betting that the costs created by the taxes would cause more production to relocate to the United States while helping to narrow the budget deficit.
+But U.S. and foreign automakers have plants around the world to accommodate global sales while also maintaining competitive prices — and it could take years for companies to design, build and open the new factories that Trump is promising.

-“We are going to be doing automobiles, which you’ve known about for a long time,” Trump said Monday.
-“We’ll be announcing that fairly soon, over the next few days probably.”
+"We’re looking at much higher vehicle prices,” said economist Mary Lovely, senior fellow at the Peterson Institute for International Economics.
+“We’re going to see reduced choice. ...
+These kinds of taxes fall more heavily on the middle and working class.’’

+She said more households will be priced out of the new car market — where prices already average about $49,000 — and will have to hang on to aging vehicles.

 The auto tariffs are part of a broader reshaping of global relations by Trump, who plans to impose what he calls "reciprocal" taxes on April 2 that would match the tariffs, sales taxes charged by other nations.